Arealai/areal-v2-docs/docs/processing/index.md

 The document processing flow transforms a single uploaded PDF into multiple classified documents with extracted structured data.
 This process involves several microservices working together to analyze, classify, and extract information from mortgage documents.

-!!! tip "In a hurry?"
-    Jump to the Dockerfile below 👇.

-!!! info "Info Title"
-    This is an info box.
-You can use it to highlight information.

-???+ note "Click to expand for more details"
-    Here is some additional information that is hidden by default.

 ### Sequence Diagram

 ```mermaid